-Inside the prisoner swap that freed Brittney Griner
+Inside the Prisoner Swap That Freed Brittney Griner

-WASHINGTON — Month after month, as American diplomats pushed for the release of Brittney Griner and Paul Whelan from Russian prisons, they received the same infuriating answer: If you want both prisoners, we want Vadim Krasikov as part of the deal.
+WASHINGTON — Month after month, as U.S. diplomats pushed for the release of Brittney Griner and Paul Whelan from Russian prisons, they received the same infuriating answer: If you want both prisoners, we want Vadim Krasikov as part of the deal.

 Krasikov is an assassin who murdered a Chechen fighter in a park in Berlin in broad daylight in 2019, a brazen killing that German authorities say was committed at the behest of Russia’s intelligence services.
 Convicted and sentenced to life in prison in Germany, Krasikov was not in U.S. custody to be traded to Russia.

 It was, the Americans thought, hardly a viable request for a swap that would include Griner, a WNBA star, and Whelan, a former U.S. Marine, who were being detained on what Biden administration officials considered trumped-up charges.
-American officials felt out their German counterparts to see if they might agree and were hardly surprised when Berlin refused to release what they considered a cold killer.
+U.S. officials felt out their German counterparts to see if they might agree and were hardly surprised when Berlin refused to release what they considered a cold killer.
 Trying to be creative, the Americans even explored some sort of three-way deal that would give the Germans something in return, but that did not go anywhere, either.

 Privately, some of the administration’s diplomats concluded that the insistence on freeing Krasikov was a stalling tactic by President Vladimir Putin of Russia, who they believed was determined not to deliver any kind of political victory to President Joe Biden before the midterm elections in the United States last month.
 Others believed the Russians were serious and saw it as a face-saving way for Moscow’s security services to give up Whelan, whom they convicted of espionage despite flat denials from Washington that he was a spy.